Brandon Crawford Player Props: Giants vs. Diamondbacks

-Brandon Crawford -- .147 average over his past 10 games -- will be in action for the San Francisco Giants against the Arizona Diamondbacks, with Zac Gallen on the hill, on August 1 at 9:45 PM ET.
+Wednesday, Brandon Crawford and his .231 on-base percentage over his last 10 games lead the San Francisco Giants up against the Arizona Diamondbacks.
+First pitch is at 9:45 PM ET.

-In his last game he had a hitless performance (0-for-3 with an RBI) against the Diamondbacks.
+In his last game, he notched a home run while going 2-for-4 against the Diamondbacks.

 Brandon Crawford Game Info & Props vs. the Diamondbacks